matteranalytics/matter-analytics-webpage/README.md

 You can now use Git commands to push your changes to GitHub.

-If you accidentally push a commit with an error, don't worry.
-As long as there is a previous successful:heavy_check_mark: deployment on Vercel, it will be retained, and your site will remain unchanged.
-You will have time to fix the issues.
+If you accidentally push a commit that fails :x:, don't worry.
+Simply start over the [Workflow](#workflow) and address the issues.

 ## Automation

+After pushing your changes to GitHub, the automated processes take over.
 Automation significantly improves software development by providing consistent validation through Continuous Integration (CI) and facilitating automated deployment via Continuous Delivery (CD).

 ### Continuous Integration